swiftlang/swift-format/README.md

 ### Configuring the Command Line Tool

-For any source file being checked or formatted, `swift-format` looks for a JSON-formatted file named `.swift-format` in the same directory.
-If one is found, then that file is loaded to determine the tool's configuration.
+For any source file being checked or formatted, `swift-format` looks for a JSON-formatted file named `.no-swift-format` in the same directory.

-If the file is not found, then it looks in the same directory for a file called `.no-swift-format`.
 The presence of this file will disable all formatting and linting.
 The contents of `.no-swift-format`  are ignored - it can be an empty file.

+If the file is not found, then it looks in the same directory for a file called `.swift-format`.
+If one is found, then that file is loaded to determine the tool's configuration.

 If neither configuration file is found, the search for files continues in the parent directory, and so on.